-You can model exchange-traded futures contracts as instruments of type Future in LUSID.
+You can model an exchange-traded futures contract as an instrument of type Future in LUSID.
+See how to do this.

-LUSID emits the following instrument lifecycle events for a Future, which you can optionally handle to reduce workload and improve efficiency:
+LUSID emits the following instrument lifecycle events for a Future providing suitable market data can be located, which you can optionally handle to reduce workload and improve efficiency:

 Mastering an instrument and establishing a position